 Quarterly greenhouse gas emissions in the EU

-In the first quarter of 2022, EU economy greenhouse gas emissions totalled 1 028 million tonnes of CO2-equivalents, which is slightly below pre-COVID levels registered in the first quarter of 2019.
+In the third quarter of 2022, EU economy greenhouse gas emissions totalled 854 million tonnes of CO2-equivalents, a 2 % increase compared with the same quarter of 2021.

 This article is about quarterly emissions of greenhouse gases (GHG emissions) in the European Union (EU) classified by emitting economic activities (industries and households).
 The GHGs comprise carbon dioxide (CO2), nitrous oxide (N2O), methane (CH4) and fluorinated gases (hydrofluorocarbons (HFC), perfluorocarbons (PFC), sulphur hexafluoride (SF6) and natrium trifluoride (NF3)).
 Eurostat records and publishes these in air emissions accounts (AEA), one of the modules in the European environmental economic accounts (for which the legal basis is Regulation (EU) No 691/2011).
 AEA are suited for integrated environmental-economic analyses such as calculating emission intensities or 'footprints'.